Registered Types

 Second, the proxy must explicitly identify the proxied type or types.

-Usually a proxy will proxy the single type V, but if V is an interface or a base class, it might be desirable to explicitly identify the concrete classes.
+Usually a proxy will proxy the single type V, but if V is an interface or a base class then it might be desirable to explicitly identify the concrete classes.
 For example, a Joe String is just exactly a Java String.

 public class StringType extends ProxyType<String> {